Essential Oils

 Or do you?

-Here's the thing, if you use something all-natural rather than something that has all kinds of filters, you don't have to worry or wonder what you're putting on your skin.
+Here's the thing, if you use something all-natural rather than something with all kinds of filters, you don't have to worry or wonder what you're putting on your skin.
 There are so many ingredients that most of us can't even pronounce.
-So, why don't we spend a little time talking about the top 7 essential oils for wrinkles so you know what you need to add to your skincare routine?
+So, why don't we discuss the top 7 essential oils for wrinkles so you know what you need to add to your skincare routine?

 7 Essential Oils for Wrinkles for Your Skin Care Routine

-We will go over the best oils for combating wrinkles and what they do for your skin.
+We will review the best oils for combating wrinkles and what they do for your skin.
 And after, take a brief look at what carrier oils are the best for skin and anti-aging.

-Rose oil has properties like antioxidants and antibacterial that help the skin look more vibrant.
+Rose oil has properties like antioxidants and antibacterials that help the skin look more vibrant.
 In addition, this oil helps the skin rejuvenate itself faster.
-As a result, your skin will be able to renew itself more efficiently, so it doesn't look dulled out.
+As a result, your skin will be able to renew itself more efficiently, so it doesn't look dull.

 Rose is also an anti-inflammatory.
 When you use it regularly, you'll start seeing skin that doesn't look so stressed and tired.
 Instead, your skin will look bouncier and tighter.